lostsh/Microservices/README.md

   The codes are random numbers using the v4 algorithme and they are saved under the form `user:username:code : generatedCode`

 - The `score` app uses a redis database to store the users' scores

+  The total number of try  are saved under the form `player:nb_try : nb_try`

+  The number of successful guess are saved under the form `player:nb_words : nb_words`

 ### Monitoring details